Distributed Multi-User Secret Sharing

-\item knowledge of any $t-1$ or fewer secret shares does not reveal any information about $s$, in the information-theoretic sense. \end{enumerate} To this end, a $(t-1)$-degree polynomial $P(X)$ is constructed as follows: \be{shamir polynomial} P(x)=s+\sum_{i=1}^{t-1} p_i x^i \ee where $p_i$'s are i.i.d and are selected uniformly at random from $\mathbb{F}_q$.
+\item The knowledge of any $t-1$ or fewer secret shares does not reveal any information about $s$, in the information-theoretic sense. \end{enumerate} To this end, a $(t-1)$-degree polynomial $P(X)$ is constructed as \be{shamir polynomial} P(x)=s+\sum_{i=1}^{t-1} p_i x^i, \ee where $p_i$'s are i.i.d and are selected uniformly at random from $\mathbb{F}_q$.
 Let $\gamma_1,\gamma_2,\dots,\gamma_k$ denote $k$ distinct non-zero elements from $\Fq$.
-The secret shares are produced by evaluating $P(x)$ at $\gamma_i$'s, i.e.,
+The secret shares are then constructed by evaluating $P(x)$ at $\gamma_i$'s, i.e.,